CrayLabs/SmartSim/doc/experiment.rst

 The ``Orchestrator`` is capable of performing inference and script evaluation using data in the feature store.
-Any SmartSim ``Model`` or ``Ensemble`` member can connect to the ``Orchestrator`` via the :ref:`SmartRedis<smartredis-api>` client library to transmit data, execute ML models, and execute scripts.
+Any SmartSim ``Model`` or ``Ensemble`` member can connect to the ``Orchestrator`` via the :ref:`SmartRedis<smartredis-api>` ``Client`` library to transmit data, execute ML models, and execute scripts.

 **SmartSim offers two types Orchestrator deployments:**